fmcgeough/fmcgeough.github.io/_posts/2024-06-07-first-guitar.md

 [Maple Street Guitars](https://www.maplestreetguitars.com/).
 This is a wonderful guitar shop near public transportation (Marta).
 They carry both acoustic and electric guitars.
-The folks that work there are friendly and extremely knowledgable.
+The folks that work there are friendly and extremely knowledgeable.
 You'll see postings about one or more of them appearing in music venues around town.

 Maple Street carries Taylor guitars and I bought a Taylor 310.
 Taylor